EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

   [[eosio::action]] void bysec( name secid );
 ```

-For ease of use add the action wrapper definition as well
+Optionally, for ease of use add the action wrapper definition as well.

 ```diff
   [[eosio::action]] void bysec( name secid );